What have studies into MS and pregnancy found?

-The current advice is to discontinue DMTs prior to conception, although studies have found only minor adverse effects of interferons (IFN) and no effect of Copaxone (GA).
+The current advice is to discontinue DMTs prior to conception, although studies have found only minor adverse effects of beta-interferons (Avonex, Rebif and Betaferon or Betaseron) and no effect of glatiramer (Copaxone).

 In 35 women exposed to natalizumab during accidental pregnancies, 28 normal healthy neonates and one child with 6 fingers were born, with five early miscarriages.
 MS activity did not rebound during pregnancy or postpartum after natalizumab was withdrawn, and no significant differences were observed when compared with the non-exposed control group.